-‘Bold And The Beautiful’ Recap Wednesday, September 12: Emma Says No To Sex With Xander, Zoe Wants It
+‘Bold And The Beautiful’ Recap For Wednesday, September 12: Emma Says No To Sex With Xander, Zoe Wants It

 — Bold & The Beautiful (@BandB_CBS) September 12, 2018

-Hope (Annika Noelle) and Steffy argue about personal values.
-Bold and the Beautiful recap indicates that Hope believes that she and Liam (Scott Clifton) have similar values.
-She feels that Steffy feels slighted because Hope is living the life that she wanted.
+Hope (Annika Noelle) and Steffy argued about personal values.
+The Bold and the Beautiful recap indicated that Hope believed that she and Liam (Scott Clifton) had similar values.
+She felt that Steffy feels slighted because Hope is living the life that she wanted.
 Steffy quickly pointed out to Hope that she chose her life.

 Steffy makes it known to Hope that she is taking charge of her own life and doesn’t need a man to feel complete.
 WATCH FULL EPISODE: https://t.co/CbRIYhNw6D #BoldandBeautiful pic.twitter.com/6Tyk3PuiDF